sadab-halim/Spring-Boot/04-ResponseEntity_and_Response_Codes.md

 ### `ResponseEntity` vs. Returning Objects/Strings Directly
 You might wonder why you can't just return a plain Java object (POJO) or a `String` directly from your controller methods.
 While Spring Boot with `@RestController` will automatically serialize POJOs to JSON (or XML) and set a `200 OK` status, this approach lacks flexibility:
- - Limited Control over Status Cod
+ - Limited Control over Status Code
  - No Header Control
  - Ambiguity for Empty Responses